matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 The last thing I want to talk about is Clojure spec.
 Data is alive in your Clojure program.
 You are not putting it in slots.
-You are making it, manipulating it, seeing what it does.
+You are making it, manipulating it, and seeing what it does.
 And spec allows you to add specificity without throwing away your scissors.
 You are still using the generic manipulation tools that can cut any kind of data.
 You are still using assoc, and dissoc, and select-keys, and things like that.

 But you can add specificity when you want to.
 And this is terrific for brown field development.
 So I gave a spec talk at Strange Loop a few years ago.
 I am not going to recapitulate that now.

-[ He is likely referring to his talk "Agility & Robustness: Clojure spec" given at Strange Loop in 2016:
+[ He is referring to his talk "Agility & Robustness: Clojure spec" given at Strange Loop in 2016:

 https://github.com/matthiasn/talk-transcripts/blob/master/Halloway_Stuart/AgilityRobustnessClojureSpec.md ]